matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 future.
 It is our current assessment that we are currently forward compatible.
 But someone should double check.

+### Redacting "future" soft-failed events

+Given that a request to the `/rooms/redact/user` endpoint is very likely to occur after a room ban, then it makes sense that there could still be soft failed events outside the scope of the request.
+The moderator's homeserver is likely to discover soft-failed events from the target user after the moderator's request has completed.

+It could make sense to add a flag to the endpoint to tell the moderator's homeserver to issue redactions on their behalf for the newly discovered events.
+However, this could be complicated for servers to implement.
+The flag would have to reset if the target user is unbanned, and all incoming soft failed events will have to be checked against a list of flagged servers.

+At the moment we will remain forward compatible with a future proposal to add a flag.

 ## Alternatives

 * An endpoint could be developed to expose soft-failed events to